Updated analysis of near-threshold heavy quarkonium production for probe of proton's gluonic gravitational form factors: Summary and outlook

 The critical future developments include studying the higher order corrections such as the next-to-leading order effects in the strong coupling $\alpha_S$ as well as the finite quarkonium mass correction in $M_p/M_V$.
 In addition, the systematical uncertainties from the large $\xi$ expansion also require proper treatment.

-Acknowledgment: We thank F. Yuan for useful discussions and correspondences.
+Acknowledgment: We thank F. Yuan and L. Elouadrhiri for useful discussions and correspondences.
 We particularly thank Z.-E. Meziani for sharing the data of the recent $J/\psi$-007 experiment.
 This research is partly supported by the U.S. Department of Energy, Office of Nuclear Physics, under contract number DE-SC0020682.